chinezbrun/pytes_serial/README.md

 If more sensors are needed, they can be added manually according to the Home Assistant documentation: [MQTT sensor](https://www.home-assistant.io/integrations/sensor.mqtt/) and the example in the docs folder [here](/docs/home_assistant_add_sensor.txt).

 An experimental feature is implemented that allows recording a specific event (power events, system events) in the log file when needed.
 The file `events_config.json` is a list of all known events.
-Changing the level from 'warning' to 'info' will do the trick.
+Changing in the file the level from 'info' to 'warning' will do the trick.

 You can find more [examples](/examples) for a better understanding of what the program does.